Prepare for Distance Learning

 MICROSOFT OFFICE 365: CUNY provides Microsoft Office 365 for Education to students at participating colleges via the Microsoft Office in Education program.
 The license remains active until you leave the University.

-ADOBE CREATIVE CLOUD: Free to students until May 31, it is a collection of over 20 desktop and mobile apps for photography, design, video, web, UX and more including Photoshop and InDesign.
+ADOBE CREATIVE CLOUD: A collection of over 20 desktop and mobile apps for photography, design, video, web, UX and more including Photoshop and InDesign.

 SPRINT: Sprint will waive late fees, not terminate any service, and give current customers unlimited data and an additional 20 GB of hotspot services.
 They offer free calling to CDC level 3 countries.